What is a co-op nursery school?

 Woodside offers a variety of fundraisers that will appeal to a variety of people.
 Many of these are in catalog form.
 Bring the catalog to a family gathering or a neighborhood party.
 Your family and friends can choose what they want to buy, fill out a simple form and let the fundraising pour in!

-Each student must raise $150 in fundraising for Woodside.
+Each student must raise $150 in fundraising profits for Woodside.
 Often, a dollar of sales does not mean a dollar of fundraising because the companies Woodside works with will take a percentage of sales.
 However, there are enough fundraisers for families to raise $150 per year or at least get close enough so the difference remaining is painless to pay.